<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 2. Bathroom Renovation

 Bathrooms are the most heavily remodeled areas of a home behind kitchens.
 A clean, well-designed bathroom can be a major selling point for a home.
-An effective, yet relatively inexpensive way to update the look of your bathroom is to repaint, retile, and replace the fixtures which will help keep your budget under $15,000 and bring a return on investment of around 103 percent.
+An effective yet relatively inexpensive way to update the look of your bathroom is to repaint, retile, and replace the fixtures, which will help keep your budget under $15,000 and bring a return on investment of around 103 percent.
 If you have multiple bathrooms, take some time to consider your options and choose projects that will bring the most benefit.

 3. Basement Remodeling

 If your home has an unfinished basement, you can add significant resale value to your home by remodeling the basement into a usable space.
 Remodeling an unfinished basement into another bedroom or living space is guaranteed to bring a return on investment because you are repurposing an existing space inside your home.
-Finished basements can have a return on investment of up to 74 percent but the exact amount may vary depending on the size of the basement.
+Finished basements can have a return on investment of up to 74%, but the exact amount may vary depending on the size of the basement.

 4. Attic Renovation